 A: In this day and age it can be very difficult to tell what is true and what is false.
 Especially on the internet.
 Before you share something with your friends, check out some of these things:

 - Has this been reported by a few other verified sources?

 - Who is the author?
 Do they write about this topic often?

 - Does this seem like something with an intense bias to appeal to your emotions?
 Is it making you angry or sad?
 Does it sound believable?

 Q: How do I know where to get my information and facts from?

-A: There are lots of ways to guarantee if you are getting facts!
-However, just to be certain, you should always cross reference them even if you know the informational source to tell the truth.
+A: There are lots of ways to guarantee that you are getting facts!
+However, just to be certain, you should always cross reference them even if you know the informational source is telling the truth.
 Here are some of my favorites:

 - Syndicated and reputable news sources (see previous question for more)